rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

  * The central limit theorem fails when there is an infinite variance

- * The internal factor of is a lot of time not complete independent, and some times has strong correctlation with each other.
+ * The internal factor of is of this blackbox not complete independent, and some times has strong correctlation with each other, and there could be possibly has positive/negative feedback into then, which will create extreme outcomes.

+An Excellent illustration is explained by [Danielle Fong](http://daniellefong.com/2008/01/28/outliers-why-the-central-limit-theorem-is-typically-off/)